csc-training/GenieWebApp.jl/docs/src/genie/development.md

 ## Defining Routes
-We define routes in the `routes.jl` file, mapped to the static files in `public/` and dynamic resources in `app/resources/`.
+Routes map requests to static resources in `public/` or controllers that trigger dynamic resources, for example, `ItemsController.jl`.
+We can define routes in the `routes.jl` file.
 When a server is running, it requests a route that invokes the corresponding handler function in the resources and returns a response based on its output.
-Now, our basic application setup is complete.
+After defining routes, our basic application setup is complete.